-In an effort to remediate the identified material weaknesses and other deficiencies and enhance our internal controls, we have retained Mr. Adrian Goldfarb, who currently serves on the board, in a consultancy capacity to review and recommend to management a series of measures designed to prevent the issue of late filings reoccurring.
+In an effort to remediate the identified material weaknesses and other deficiencies and enhance our internal controls, we retained Mr. Adrian Goldfarb, who currently serves on the board, in a consultancy capacity to review and recommend to management a series of measures designed to prevent the issue of late filings reoccurring.
 Mr. Goldfarb has public company experience and knowledge of disclosure controls and implementation of such controls.
+Mr. Goldfarb has since been appointed as the Company's President and Chief Financial Officer with a charter to manage the Company's internal control's and procedures.

-Changes in Internal Control over Financial Reporting
+Changes in Internal Control Over Financial Reporting

-There were no changes in our internal control over financial reporting during the period covered by this report that have materially affected, or are reasonably likely to materially affect our internal control over financial reporting.
+Our Principal Executive Officer and Principal Financial Officer have determined that, during the period covered by this quarterly report, there were no changes in our internal control over financial reporting that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+They have also concluded that there were no significant changes in our internal controls after the date of the evaluation.